AbhijayPaturi/AbhijayPaturi/README.md

 # <p align="center">Hi, folks!<br><img  src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="10px" height="65px"><br>I'm Abhijay Paturi</p>

-### I've worked at X as a Data Science and BI Intern and at Y as a Data Science Intern, most recently.
+### I've worked at Tradefull as a Data Science and BI Intern and at Affinity Solutons as a Data Science Intern, most recently.
 My interests lie in the intersection of economics and machine learning.
 Champion for serivce.

 ## 🎒 Academics
 - Junior @ the University of Southern California